 RIYL: Buck-O-Nine, Sublime, Perro Bravo, Long Beach Dub All-Stars, Pepper

 - Of Note: "Thick Thievery" · March 13, 2013

 - "Into the Thick" · Aug.
 24, 2006

-Influences: Sublime, Divided by Zero, Buck-O-Nine, the Aggrolites, Stone Senses, Delerium, Bad Brains, Bob Marley
+Influences: Sublime, Divided by Zero, Buck-O-Nine, the Aggrolites, Stone Senses, Delerium, Bob Marley, Bad Brains, the Clash, Dvorak

 Thicker Than Thieves is a horn-driven rock band heavily influenced by Sublime.
 Frontman Jamin Hazelaar grew up in a musical family and started performing at the age of nine.
 Not so unusual — that seems to be about the age when parents begin sticking clarinets or trumpets or violins in their kids’ hands.
 Hazelaar did recitals and musicals and plays as a child, and that’s where he worked out all of the mistakes that new singers must make.